shilu143/SoftwareEngineeringProject/documentation/Low-Level-Design-Document.md

 * [Database Design](#4-database-design)

 # 1. Introduction

-The purpose of this low-level design document(LLDD) is to give the internal logical design of the actual program code.
-Low-level design is created based on the provided high-level design.
-LLD describes the class diagrams with the methods and relations between classes and program specifications.
-It describes the modules & proper analysis of project design so that the programmer can directly code the program from this document with minimal debugging and testing.
+The purpose of a Low-Level Design (LLD) document is to provide a detailed description of the software design at a lower level of abstraction than the High-Level Design (HLD) document.
+An LLD document typically includes a more detailed description of each component of the system and how they interact with each other.

+The LLD document is typically created after the HLD document, and it serves as a blueprint for the implementation phase of the software development lifecycle.
+The LLD document provides developers with the detailed information they need to write the code for each component of the system.

 ***

-# 2. Classes
+# 2. Classes (not edited from here on)
 Below are the detailed description of the major classes of our application discussed in high level design document.
 - **App** - The main class for our application.
 All the search methods will be given to the app class.
 - **User** - The class will contain objects of users who will be accessing the application for booking and other facilities.
 All the attributes and methods have been shown in the detailed diagram.